Courts of England and Wales: Crown Court

 The Crown Court is a criminal court of both original and appellate jurisdiction which in addition handles a limited amount of civil business both at first instance and on appeal.
 It was established by the Courts Act 1971.
 It replaced the assizes whereby High Court judges would periodically travel around the country hearing cases, and quarter sessions which were courts held periodically in counties, county boroughs and certain boroughs.
 The Old Bailey is the unofficial name of London's most famous criminal court, which is now part of the Crown Court.
-Its official name is the "Central Criminal Court".
+Its official name is the Central Criminal Court.
 The Crown Court also hears appeals from magistrates' courts.

 The Crown Court is the only court in England and Wales that has the jurisdiction to try cases on indictment, and when exercising such a role, it is a superior court in that its judgments cannot be reviewed by the Administrative Court of the King's Bench Division of the High Court.

-The Crown Court is an inferior court in respect of the other work it undertakes, viz. inter alia, appeals from the magistrates' courts and other tribunals.
+The Crown Court is an inferior court in respect of the other work it undertakes, namely among other things, appeals from the magistrates' courts and other tribunals.